scottys88/aws-certification-cloud-practitioner-notes/notes/security-and-compliance/README.md

 ## Amazon Inspector

-Amazon Inspector is an automated security assessment service for EC2 instances.
+Amazon Inspector is an automated security assessment service for **EC2 instances**.
 It analyzes the running OS against known vulnerabilities and unintended network access.

 - Amazon Inspector must be installed on OS in EC2 Instances.
 The assessment can run in scheduled time and in target groups.
 - After the assessment it sends/provides a report of vulnerabilities.